-Every claimant who is denied benefits by the Employment Development Department (EDD) is entitled to file an appeal to challenge their decision.
-Your appeal must be sent to the EDD within 30 days of the date listed on your Notice of Determination.
-The EDD appeal form is enclosed with your Notice of Determination and can also be found on the EDD's website.
+Every claimant who is denied benefits is entitled to file an appeal to challenge their decision.
+Your appeal which will be handled by the California Unemployment Insurance Appeals Board (CUIAB), must be sent within 30 days of the date listed on your Notice of Determination.
+The appeal form will be enclosed with your Notice of Determination and can also be found online.

-If you have been denied benefits, contact our office today for a free phone consultation and case evaluation for your EDD appeal.
+If you have been denied benefits, contact our office today for a free phone consultation and case evaluation for your CUIAB appeal.

 First Level Appeal

-After the EDD receives your completed appeal form, your entire case will be forwarded to a different state agency known as the California Unemployment Insurance Appeals Board (CUIAB).
-The CUIAB is independent from the EDD and has the discretion and authority to affirm or reverse the EDD's decisions.
+Your entire case will be forwarded to an agency known as the California Unemployment Insurance Appeals Board (CUIAB).
+The CUIAB is an independent state agency and has the discretion and authority to affirm or reverse their decisions.

-Our EDD appeal attorney recovers benefits for claimants who have been unjustly denied.
+Our CUIAB appeal attorney recovers benefits for claimants who have been unjustly denied.
 We provide affordable representation for appeals throughout Southern California.

 Please make sure you also understand that claimants are usually only entitled to one and only one first level appeal hearing.
 If you have already attended a hearing with an ALJ at a CUIAB office location and were still denied benefits, you will likely not be able to have a second hearing.
 This is exactly why we stress that you seek representation for your first level appeal so that you maximize your chances of recovering your benefits.

 You should try to touch base with our office prior to filling out your appeal form.
 The form will ask you to provide the reasons for why you are appealing your decision and it is therefore best that you have our advice prior to completing this section.

 Don't be afraid to call our office and ask questions about our appeal service.
 Even if you are unsure if you have good facts to be appealing your decision, just contact our CUIAB appeal lawyer and you will receive free feedback about your case.